 The ClorTec onsite sodium hypochlorite system has been installed at more than 3,000 locations around the world.

 Jones noted the benefits of the unit’s design.
 “The clear cylindrical cell allows full visibility and easy access to the electrode array.
 The cells can be removed as a single unit, eliminating the time and labor spent disassembling cell structures and handling electrodes individually,” he said.
 “We also like the fact that the ClorTec unit is one large cell with expansion capabilities versus a daisy chain of smaller cells.”
-He added that he receives good customer support from Severn Trent and its associated component distributors.
+He added that he receives good customer support from De Nora Water Technologies and its associated component distributors.

 According to Jones, the ClorTec system has performed as expected.
 “Safety and security was the driving factor behind our switch to onsite generation.
 We have been able to meet the chlorine residual requirements while using fewer chemicals.
 We calculate that we use about 25% less equivalent product to get more stable residual results.”